 Case Western Reserve University’s dual-degree MBA from the Weatherhead School of Management and Master of Science in Medical Physiology from the CWRU School of Medicine will help you reach new career levels and goals in just two years.

-Why pair your MS-Medical Physiology with an MBA?
+Why pair your MS-Medical Physiology degree with an MBA?

 While a hospital is a place that administers care, at its core it is also a company.
-Whether you decide to follow a clinical or administrative route, building a strong foundation in business will teach you to speak the language of management and communicate with both medical and non-medical colleagues.
+Whether you decide to follow a clinical or administrative route, a medical business degree will teach you to speak the language of management and communicate with both medical and non-medical colleagues.

 Understanding both the business and healthcare provider side of the hospital will help set you apart from your peers.
 As a practitioner, you will be able to adapt better in the ever-changing healthcare environment while contributing to positive, sustainable change in your organization.